-The College’s Highest Honor
+The University’s Highest Honor

 The Niebuhr Medal recognizes extraordinary service to humanity that reflects the values of Elmhurst graduates Reinhold 1910 and H. Richard Niebuhr 1912, two of the 20th century’s most influential theologians.